OpenVoiceOS/ovos-systemd/README.md

 So for now, to manually install these unit files for testing, copy them to that place;
 `cp user/* ~/.config/systemd/user/`

-We can then enable them to be auto started when the user logs in;
+We can then enable them to be auto started when the user logs in;<br>
 `systemctl --user enable mycroft.service mycroft-messagebus.service mycroft-audio.service mycroft-voice.service mycroft-skills.service mycroft-enclosure.service`

-To start them manually now without a reboot, just run;
+To start them manually now without a reboot, just run;<br>
 `systemctl --user start mycroft.service`
 All different sub unit files will automatically be started as well.
-If for whatever reason one of the sub units need to be sarted/stopped/restarted that can be done with similar command (example);
+If for whatever reason one of the sub units need to be sarted/stopped/restarted that can be done with similar command (example);<br>
 `systemctl --user restart mycroft-voice.service`

 If you restart your system now then Mycroft will be started automatically once you log in (the default for Picroft).
 After your last session is closed, your user's systemd instances (and with it, our Mycroft services) will shutdown.

-You can make your user's systemd instances independent from your user's sessions (so that our Mycroft services starts at boot time even if you don't log in and also keeps running until a shutdown/reboot) with the following command;
+You can make your user's systemd instances independent from your user's sessions (so that our Mycroft services starts at boot time even if you don't log in and also keeps running until a shutdown/reboot) with the following command;<br>
 `sudo loginctl enable-linger $USER`

 ## Mycroft as system service